pvanand07/Marpit-API-HTML-Presentation/README.md

 # Marp API

-The Marp API is a Node.js Express application that allows you to convert Markdown files to various formats using the Marp CLI tool.
+The Marp API is a Node.js Express application that allows you to convert Markdown files to various formats using the Marp CLI tool, containerized for easy deployment and usage.

 ## Features